SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

         --8<-- "s2_organisation_and_version_control/exercise_files/data_solution.py"
         ```

-5. This template comes with a `tasks.py` which uses the [invoke](https://www.pyinvoke.org/) framework to define project
+5. This template comes with `tasks.py`, which uses the [invoke](https://www.pyinvoke.org/) framework to define project
     tasks.
 You can learn more about the framework in the last optional [module](cli.md) in today's session.
 However, for
     now just know that `tasks.py` is a file that can be used to specify common tasks that you want to run in your
     project.
 It is similar to `Makefile`s if you are familiar with them.
 Try out some of the pre-defined tasks: